q1cui/discourseGT/README.md

 ## How to Use
 Instructions on how to use the package can be found through the Repository Wiki.

+## How to reach out?
+### Where do I report bugs?
+Simply open an issue on GitHub.

+### How do I contribute to the package?
+If you have an idea (but no code yet), open an issue on GitHub.
+If you want to contribute with a specific feature and have the code ready, fork the repository, add your code, and create a pull request.

+### Do you need support?
+The easiest way is to open an issue - this way, your question is also visible to others who may face similar problems.

 ## License
 This package is MIT Licensed
 Written by Albert Chai <@albertchai>, Andrew Lee <@alee4738>, Joshua Le <@jpl038>, Jitarth Sheth <@jshethbright>, Qi Cui <@q1cui>, and Stanley Lo <@smlo>